FIRO-Tethys/tethysdash_plugin_usace/README.md

-# Aquainsight USACE Plugin
+# TethysDash USACE Plugin

-This repository contains custom [intake](https://intake.readthedocs.io/en/latest/making-plugins.html) drivers that are used in the [tethys dashboard app](https://git.aquaveo.com/tethys/firo/aquainsight) for creating custom visualizations.
+This repository contains custom [intake](https://intake.readthedocs.io/en/latest/making-plugins.html) drivers that are used in the [tethys dashboard app](https://git.aquaveo.com/tethys/firo/tethysdash) for creating custom visualizations.

-Refer to [this documentation](https://git.aquaveo.com/tethys/firo/aquainsight/-/blob/plugins/README.md?ref_type=heads#visualization-plugins) for more information on how to develop new dashboard plugins.
+Refer to [this documentation](https://git.aquaveo.com/tethys/firo/tethysdash/-/blob/plugins/README.md?ref_type=heads#visualization-plugins) for more information on how to develop new dashboard plugins.

 # Available Visualizations